 My 3rd most favorite city for a weekend getaway in 2019 is Chicago, America’s third-largest city.
 The city is so diverse, boasting a thriving arts scene, various shopping districts and so many new and exciting places to eat!
 Chicago’s skyscrapers and public art are absolutely worth admiring: spend a few hours in Millennium Park or head to Willis Tower’s Skydeck Chicago for a bird’s-eye perspective.
 After, visit the exceptional museums or try the deep-dish pizza at the Pier.

-When we visited Chicago, we really enjoyed going a deep dish pizza night.
+When we visited Chicago, we really enjoyed going to a deep dish pizza night.
 We heard so much about the pizza places in Chicago, that we absolutely had to go!
 There seemed to be a tie between Gusano’s and Geno’s East as the best places to get deep dish pizza in Chicago.
 So we went to both in ONE NIGHT!
 We had to see it for ourselves.
 Verdict: They are both amazing, but I thought Geno’s East has a fun atmosphere!

 A Weekend Getaway to St. Louis

 Saint Louis makes the list of best weekend getaways because there are so many fun and free things to do!
 It’s a great city to visit in the summer and it’s not as crowded as the more popular destinations like NYC or Chicago.
 When you go to Saint Louis, you can’t miss the famous Gateway Arch, the St. Louis Zoo, the Science Center, and the St. Louis Art Museum.
-Also, be sure to visit Cathedral Basilica, a home to one of the largest collection of mosaics in the world.
+Also, be sure to visit Cathedral Basilica, home to one of the largest collections of mosaics in the world.

-A Trip to Nashville, Tennessee
+A Weekend in Nashville, Tennessee